john-itcsolutions/cheirrs/README.md

 `sudo apt-get install -y postfix`

+From this point there are 2 avenues of progress.
+The first requires a gitlab account and involves uploading and downloading.
+The second requires you to set up a local docker registry on the smart-general vm.

+## First way:

 Gitlab offers a free container registry, along with a free code repository.
 Sign up for your own.

 Once set up in gitlab, create a blank repo, and find "Personal Access Tokens" in your Personal Settings.
 Obtain and record your token, which you use as a password to login to your Gitlab-hosted Docker container repo.